fleetdm/fleet/frontend/README.md

 ## Patterns

 ### Typing
 All Javascript and React files use Typescript, meaning the extensions are `.ts` and `.tsx`.
-Here are the guidelines on what we type at Fleet:
+Here are the guidelines on how we type at Fleet:

-- Use [Global entity interfaces](#interfaces) when interfaces are used multiple times across the app
+- Use *[global entity interfaces](#interfaces)* when interfaces are used multiple times across the app
-- Use local interfaces when typing entities limited to the specific page or component
+- Use *local interfaces* when typing entities limited to the specific page or component
-- Page/Component props (using an interface)
+- Local interfaces for page and component props

   ```typescript
   // page